-Career Connections: Part I (MGG 298) is designed for sophomore and transfer students in the School of Management to build a foundation for their career planning and exploration rooted in experiential learning.
-The concepts of the course will revolve around connecting classroom knowledge to real-world settings and promoting service learning and internships.
-This course will introduce students to key career-related materials to assist with selecting a concentration and developing a Career Action Plan that aligns with their strengths and career interests.
+Career Connections: Part I (MGG 298) is for sophomore and transfer students in the School of Management to build a foundation for their career planning and exploration rooted in experiential learning.
+The course connects classroom knowledge to real-world settings and promotes service learning and internships.
+It will introduce you to key career-related materials to assist with selecting a concentration and developing a Career Action Plan that aligns with your strengths and career interests.

-Career Connections: Part II (MGG 398 ) is designed for junior and transfer students in the School of Management.
-It is a hands-on course taught by a team of instructors, CRC staff, area professionals and alumni, which builds upon career concepts, techniques and exercises from Career Connections: Part I (MGG 298).
-Through in-class lectures, course assignments and online quizzes students will learn how to take a more thoughtful and proactive approach to career planning.
-They will also learn to leverage effective career correspondence, interviewing communication, online image branding, networking skills and job/internship search techniques to be successful in achieving their career goals.
+Career Connections: Part II (MGG 398 ) is for junior and transfer students in the School of Management.
+It is a hands-on course taught by a team of instructors, CRC staff, area professionals and alumni that builds upon career concepts, techniques and exercises from Career Connections: Part I (MGG 298).
+Through in-class lectures, course assignments and online quizzes you will learn how to take a more thoughtful and proactive approach to career planning.
+You also will learn to leverage effective career correspondence, interviewing communication, online image branding, networking skills and job/internship search techniques to be successful in achieving your career goals.

 "The career course was extremely helpful in learning what

 employers are looking for in college graduates and helped me focus